beverlyRoadGoose/Beam/README.md

 ## About
-Beam is a cross platform desktop podcast client still at the vey beginning of development.
+Beam is a cross platform desktop podcast client still at the very beginning of development.
 I'm building it for my personal use and to learn the [wxWidgets](https://www.wxwidgets.org) GUI library.

 ## License